emberjs/guides/source/testing/testing-helpers.md

 _Testing helpers follows previous patterns shown in [Testing Components], because helpers are rendered to templates just like components._

-Helpers are best tested with integration tests, but can also be tested with unit tests.
-Integration tests will provide better coverage for helpers, as it more closely simulates the lifecycle of a helper than in isolation.
+Helpers are best tested with rendering tests, but can also be tested with unit tests.
+Rendering tests will provide better coverage for helpers, as it more closely simulates the lifecycle of a helper than in isolation.

 We're going to demonstrate how to test helpers by testing the `format-currency`